chrismdp/pathfinding-peril/README.md

 To join in the game, you'll need to create a web service at a URL that's accessible from where the game server is running from.

-To do this, post to `players.json` with the following JSON:
+To do this, post to `http://<server_url>/players.json` with your 'Content-type' header set to 'application/json' with the following JSON:

 ```
 {
-  "name":"<Your player name>"
+  "name":"<Your player name>",
   "webhook":"http://192.168.0.2:8080/move"
 }
 ```